IIITG-Open-Source/Finearts-Club/README.md

 ### Description :
 The website has different portions, The main frame is made using CSS keyframes and Bootstrap. \
 The Recent Events Section displays the recent events held by the Club.\
-To view the artworks made by the students one can click on the Artworks button below the Recent Events which takes the user to the instagram handel of Alankrit which is updated regularly with the artwork of students. \
+To view the artworks made by the students one can click on the Artworks button below the Recent Events which takes the user to the instagram handle of Alankrit which is updated regularly with the artwork of students. \
-The Coordinator section has the list past coordinators along their handels to contact them. \
+The Coordinator section has the list of past coordinators along with their handles to contact them. \
 The Contact Us sectoin is made using the smtplib module which provides a mail sending interface, a user can send any query using the contact us section. \
 The current club coordinators can manage the site (add recent events, update coordinators) using the django admin panel.